-Knowledge of defence mechanisms may make you more fit for life.
-All the major defence mechanisms are found here, and many other, less known ones.
-Alternative remedies - Dr Bach flower essences, homeopathic remedies and some Gem therapy items aimed at major defence mechanisms - are found too.
+Knowledge of defence mechanisms can perhaps make you more fit for life.
+The major defence mechanisms are found below, and other, less known ones.
+Alternative remedies are here too: Dr Bach flower essences, homeopathic remedies and some Gem therapy items - all aimed at major defence mechanisms.

 As for taking remedies, here is detailed information:

 - The briefing and the crash course complement one another.

 Just to make it clear: The suggested remedies to try out are not to be used if such a program interferes with either competent medical diagnosis or medical treatments.
 [Needed caution]

 The defence mechanisms of psychoanalysis are understood as unwholesome manoeuvres aimed at defending the faith in oneself as not too bad, or OK.
 If such stratagems of the depths become too tense, or conditions very bad, the grip of the defence mechanisms in themselves may become largely unhealthy.
 There are many such instances.

 We typically need to ward off degrading circumstances and persons on the one hand, and build for safety and fluent, all-round living with the other, and so on.
 Maybe then we can afford to drop some defence mechanisms - because they no longer serve upholding a "good faith" by tricks or many small or major devious means inside.

 Also, when defence mechanisms are unhealthy, you should try to get rid of them for the sake of health and recuperation.
 Relaxing is a good way to find out about things like defence mechanisms.
 The Freuds (Sigmund and his daughter Anna) used that method, among others.

 To try for being instead of seeming.
 That could help, along with adjusting more or better to who you are deep inside, and how things are, as year follows year.